25 August 2023

 Creating Groups from Data.
 Cluster Analysis and Latent Class Analysis

+In this course, you will learn how to create groups from data.
 For example, you might want to detect different types of web users based on a set of variables that contain information on aspects of online activities (e.g., content preferences, time spent online, etc.).
 Or you try to understand vaccination hesitancy by identifying groups of people with similar sets of concerns.
 In these kinds of scenarios, we often face datasets with many observations and large numbers of potentially relevant variables.
 It would be impossible to find groups of similar cases by just browsing the data or skimming tables.

 Discovering groups in your data can be achieved by performing cluster analysis or latent class analysis.
-Additionally, these techniques allow for a fruitful description of the phenomenon of interest and enable follow-up analyses, for example, on how group membership (e.g., type of web users) is associated with other variables (e.g., gender, SES, life satisfaction, personality).
+These techniques allow for a fruitful description of the phenomenon of interest and enable follow-up analyses, for example, on how group membership (e.g., type of web users) is associated with other variables (e.g., gender, SES, life satisfaction, personality).

 Cluster analysis can be described as a bottom-up approach, where various algorithms are deployed to find similar cases (e.g., persons, organisations, schools, countries) in your data.
 Similar cases will be grouped to create a given number of maximally different clusters.